hsemple/pythongis_tutorials/docs/source/functions.rst

 5. The "return" keyword is used to send results back to the main routine.

+6. To call the above function, use the function name followed by parentheses containing the length and width values. , e.g.,

+             calculate_area(300, 245)

-6. To call the above function and store the output in a variabe named 'get_area', write:
+7. To call the function and store the output in a variabe named 'get_area', write:

         get_area = calculate_area(300, 245)